EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 The purpose of the 30-day targeted direct-mail ban is to forestall the outrage and irritation with the state-licensed legal profession that the practice of direct solicitation only days after accidents has engendered.
-The Bar is concerned not with citizens’ "offense” in the abstract, but with the demonstrable detrimental effects that such "offense” has on the profession it regulates.
+The Bar is concerned not with citizens’ "offense" in the abstract, but with the demonstrable detrimental effects that such "offense" has on the profession it regulates.
 Moreover, the harm posited by the Bar is as much a function of simple receipt of targeted solicitations within days of accidents as it is a function of the letters’ contents.
 Throwing the letter away shortly after opening it may